kwgws/we1s_chomp/readme.md

 ## Article Collection

 Once you have a set of URL files in place, you can begin collecting articles.
-Run this process by double-clicking ```get_articles.bat``` (Windows only) or with:

 ```
 python we1schomp.py --articles_only